spoiledcat/csharpify/README.md

 The C declarations and trampoline methods are generated using a slightly modified version of [DNNE](https://github.com/shana/DNNE), a prototype project that generates native exports for C#.

+**NOTE**: This is all still a work in progress!
+It's only been tested on mac and windows, and things might be broken often while the rest of the platforms and embedding modes are added.

 ## How to build

 Requirements: